 May 27, 2014

 IBM was pushing its CAMS (cloud, analytics, mobile and social) agenda at last month’s Impact 2014 conference, along with its composable business (a collaboration model between IT, line of business and development teams) concept.
-However, other than hearing multiple customers explain how they were transforming their businesses, I found the biggest benefit of the conference was the keynote by actor, director and impressionist Kevin Spacey.
+However, other than hearing multiple customers explain how they were transforming their businesses, I found the biggest benefit of the conference was the keynote by actor, director, and impressionist Kevin Spacey.
 He talked about change and taking risks, and while most of his focus was on the entertainment industry, he provided plenty of food for thought for the audience of 9,100 business and IT executives.

-I’ve been following the IT industry for more than 30 years, and while the changes IT has driven have been nothing short of incredible, they pale in comparison with what is coming.
+I’ve been following the IT industry for more than 30 years, and while the changes IT has driven have been nothing short of incredible, they pale in comparison to what is coming.
 CAMS is changing EVERYTHING!
 I recently wrote a pair of blogs about business disruption Disrupt or be Disrupted, and Disrupt Or Die and that was the focus of Spacey’s presentation.

 “We should all aspire to be innovators,” he said.
 “The risk takers are rewarded.”